40 Weight Loss Tips for Women Over 40

 Keeping a regular eating schedule could be the key to ditching those extra pounds after 40.
 Researchers at Hebrew University found that feeding mice high-fat foods on a regular schedule kept them leaner than when they were fed the same foods on a sporadic basis.
 Sticking to a consistent eating schedule can also help you fend off the hunger pangs that can prompt cravings for high-fat or sugary foods, which often get worse around menopause.

-Sip Some Green Tea
+Sip on Green Tea

 A little green tea in your cup could yield a lot of weight loss.
 A study published in The Journal of Nutrition reveals that adding green tea to subjects' meal plans increased their fat-burning ability by a whopping 12 percent over the course of 12 months.
 Even better, green tea's combination of antioxidants and caffeine can give you the boost you need to fend off those energy lulls that often accompany middle age.